anaef/lua-memcached/README.md

 [Lua memcached](https://github.com/anaef/lua-memcached) provides a binding for [memcached](https://memcached.org/), a high-performance, distributed memory object caching system.
-It is implemented in C using the binary protocol and includes a codec for encoding and decoding Lua values.
+The module is implemented in C using the binary protocol and includes a codec for encoding and decoding Lua values.

 Here is a quick example: